An Active Birth is instinctive, following the spontaneous, natural progression of labour and birth.

 - Couples wishing to strengthen their connection and ‘team-build’ as part of their birth experience

-Lisa Pascoe has a Bachelor of Nursing, Master of Science (Midwifery), Graduate Certificate in emergency Nursing, is a Lactation Consultant and Birth Educator.
-She is passionate about supporting families to have positive birth experiences.
-Her belief in Active Birth is based on research, observations while providing midwifery care and personal experience birthing her two sons.
+This workshop is taught by Midwife Lisa Pascoe.
+Lisa has a Bachelor of Nursing, Master of Science - (Midwifery), Graduate Certificate in Emergency Nursing and is a IBCLC and Birth Educator.
+Her belief in active birth is based on research, observations while providing midwifery care and personal experience while birthing her own three children.